 Joseph Branch Railriders is under new ownership.
 Manager Robert Nichols and his wife Tia purchased the Eastern Oregon portion of the Railrider Cycling organization in January of 2020.
 The Nichols family consists of Robert, Tia and their six children.
 Robert managed Joseph Branch Railriders for three years prior to purchasing.
-The family also owns JO Paddle Glass Bottom Kayak Tours and Rentals.
-Now a sister company of Joseph Branch Railriders bringing two amazingly unique attractions under one roof.
+Covid-19 brought a lot of unknowns to the season but we were very grateful that it ended up being a safe, healthy, and fun season overall.

 A new Railriding location was established: Vance Creek Railriders in Shelton, WA.
 This year also brought the addition of the Wheeler location; an extension of the Oregon Coast Railriders.